radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 1. Request to deploy comes from cli to UCP
 2. UCP sends the deploy request to Deployment Engine
-3. UCP gets a PUT request (creation request) for container from Deployment Engine
+3. UCP gets container creation request from Deployment Engine
 4. UCP forwards the request to create container to Applications RP
 5. As part of creation, Applications RP creates the below entities and stores information about them in its datastore:
    1. Kubernetes deployment object responsible  managing for the pods of this container